Friends of Real Lancashire: Lancashire Day

-As part of its campaign the group has adopted 27 November as Lancashire Day, this being the day in 1295 when Lancashire sent its first representatives to Parliament.
+As part of its campaign the group adopted 27 November as Lancashire Day, this being the day in 1295 when Lancashire sent its first representatives to Parliament.
 It was first celebrated in 1996 with the Loyal Toast to "The Queen, Duke of Lancaster".
 Lancashire Day paralleled the similar Yorkshire Day, first held in 1975.
-At formal events and Lancastrian military events "Long live our noble Duke", an unofficial Lancashire variant of "God save the King" is played in respect for the Duke of Lancaster, the King.

 Lancashire Day has been widely publicised, including mentions on the BBC website.
 It has received support from district councils, the county council as well as from organisations throughout the historic county of Lancashire.